Wazuh on K8s: 7 Frameworks, Auto-Remediation, One Chart

 Total: 167 checks per scan cycle.

-The critical insight is cross-framework mapping.
-Take kubelet anonymous authentication as an example:
+The critical detail is cross-framework mapping via the native compliance: field.
+Take kubelet anonymous authentication:

 - id: 50400